-Before the matrix team model was implemented, all content was managed by the Student Recruitment team in the form of the printed prospectus.
-Online content was also produced, but was seen as additional and therefore wasn't given the same attention as printed content.
-When the Content Team was formed, the first thing they looked at was bringing both the prospectus content management and website content management together.
-The Student Recruitment team used to source content directly from the academics, and publish this.
+Before the Content Team implemented the matrix team model, all content was managed by the Student Recruitment team.
+The majority of this was in the form of the printed prospectus.
+Online content was also produced, but wasn't given the same attention as printed content.
+Content was sourced directly from academics, and not always put through a rigorous approval process.

-All of the responsibilities are set out up-front by a responsibility assignment matrix, displayed as a RACI diagram, mapping out who’s responsible, who’s accountable, who should be consulted and who should be informed for each task that’s ongoing.
+All the responsibilities are set out up-front by a responsibility assignment matrix, displayed as a RACI diagram.
+This maps out who’s responsible, who’s accountable, who should be consulted and who should be informed for each task that’s ongoing.
 Below is an example of how that could look:

-This means that everyone in the project knows who in the organisation they need to get involved at each stage, and avoids those team wide emails that can be common in big projects
+Mapping the process out means that that everyone in the project knows who in the organisation they need to get involved at each stage.
+It also avoids the team wide emails that fly back and forth.

 1) Data (common content for both print and web, such as a course title).